The Energy Grid

 Benefits of Wave Energy

 Wave energy is also a reliable source of energy.
-Unlike other forms of renewable energy, wave energy is not affected by weather changes and is available 24 hours a day, 7 days a week.
+Unlike other forms of renewable energy, wave energy is not affected by weather changes and is available 24 hours a day, seven days a week.
 This makes it a reliable source of energy that can be used to power homes and businesses.

 Wave Energy Statistics